Ted Kennedy: Early 1990s

 Biographer Adam Clymer rated Kennedy's silence during the Thomas hearings as the worst moment of his Senate career.
 Writer Anna Quindlen said "[Kennedy] let us down because he had to; he was muzzled by the facts of his life".
 On the day before the full Senate vote, Kennedy gave an impassioned speech against Thomas, declaring that the treatment of Hill had been "shameful" and that "[t]o give the benefit of the doubt to Judge Thomas is to say that Judge Thomas is more important than the Supreme Court."
 He then voted against the nomination.
 Thomas was confirmed by a 52–48 vote, one of the narrowest margins ever for a successful nomination.

 Due to the Palm Beach media attention and the Thomas hearings, Kennedy's public image suffered.
-A Gallup Poll gave Kennedy a very low 22 percent national approval rating.
+A Gallup Poll gave Kennedy a 22 percent national approval rating.
 A Boston Herald/WCVB-TV poll found that 62 percent of Massachusetts citizens thought Kennedy should not run for re-election, by a 2-to-1 margin thought Kennedy had misled authorities in the Palm Beach investigation, and had Kennedy losing a hypothetical Senate race to Governor William Weld by 25 points.
-Meanwhile, at a June 17, 1991, dinner party, Kennedy saw Victoria Anne Reggie, a Washington lawyer at Keck, Mahin & Cate, a divorced mother of two, and the daughter of an old Kennedy family ally, Louisiana judge Edmund Reggie.
+Meanwhile, at a June 17, 1991, dinner party, Kennedy saw Victoria Anne Reggie, a Washington lawyer, a divorced mother of two, and the daughter of an old Kennedy family ally, Louisiana judge Edmund Reggie.
 They began dating and by September were in a serious relationship.
-In a late October speech at the John F. Kennedy School of Government, Kennedy sought to begin a political recovery, saying: "I am painfully aware that the criticism directed at me in recent months involves far more than disagreements with my positions ...
+In a late October speech at the John F. Kennedy School of Government, Kennedy sought to begin a political recovery, saying: I am painfully aware that the criticism directed at me in recent months involves far more than disagreements with my positions ...
 [It] involves the disappointment of friends and many others who rely on me to fight the good fight.
 To them I say, I recognize my own shortcomings – the faults in the conduct of my private life.
-I realize that I alone am responsible for them, and I am the one who must confront them."
+I realize that I alone am responsible for them, and I am the one who must confront them.
 In December 1991, the William Kennedy Smith rape trial was held; it was nationally televised and the most watched until the O. J. Simpson murder case three years later.
 Kennedy's testimony at the trial seemed relaxed, confident, and forthcoming, and helped convince the public that his involvement had been peripheral and unintended.
 Smith was acquitted.